 Hot stone massage is a specialty massage where the therapist uses smooth, heated stones as an extension of their own hands, or by placing them on the body.
 The heat can be both deeply relaxing and help warm up tight muscles so the therapist can work more deeply, more quickly.
-Watch a video of a hot stone massage.

 The Origins of Hot Stone Massage